oliviasny2/Final_Project/README.md

 ##### Neural Network

-- During the fourth week, had to rework the neural networks to balance the dataset so that it doesn't automatically assume an approval for each of the
+- During the fourth week, had to rework the neural networks to balance the dataset so that it doesn't automatically assume an approval for each of the test datapoints

+- Using random_state = 42 across all applicable code. y is stratified in the train-test split

+- Two hidden layers are used in the neural network with relu as the input and hidden activation functions and sigmoid as the output

+- loss = binary cross-entropy, the optimizer = adam, the accuracy = binary accuracy

+- y-predict takes any prediction and rounds to the nearest binary value (0 for denial and 1 for approval)

+- confusion matrix created using tensorflow to find precision and accuracy ratios

+- the only thing changed in these is the balancing function.
+Use of random oversampling, random undersampling, SMOTE, SMOTEENN, and Centroid Clusters (?)